 With this in mind, always approach your snake from behind.
-Any movement from the front can be mistaken for an attack or as food.
+Any movement from the front can be mistaken for a threat or as food.
 In

 response your snake could strike out of fear or hunger.
 These actions are called 'defensive' reactions or 'feeding responses'.

 Tap the enclosure when you go to handle you pet.
 If they are asleep, this will give them some time to wake up and know that you're opening

 their enclosure to get them.
 Over time, they will come to learn that this means 'exploring time',

 When you first pick up your baby, it may ball up as a defense mechanism.
 This is where they get their name!
 When they do this, just hold the

 them in a ball until they feel comfortable enough to relax.
 Forcing them to ‘un-ball’ only stresses them and makes them feel threatened.
 It

 may take several minutes for him or her to relax, but eventually they will.
 Be patient and expect this to be the norm.
 It’s an instinctual